 Reflecting on her time mentoring so far, Emily says: “The programme is super convenient to participate in.
 Two hours a month is a sensible amount, and the expectations the team have of both mentee and mentor is spot on.
 The team leaves it very much up to us, but make it obvious they are there to support.”

-As we look for more enthusiastic and eager mentors to sign up for our May 2021 programme (applications are open now!), Emily has this to say to anyone considering taking the opportunity: “I would 100% recommend the programme.
+As we look for more enthusiastic and eager mentors to sign up, Emily has this to say to anyone considering taking the opportunity: “I would 100% recommend the programme.
 At first I thought: will it be awkward?
 Can I actually help?
 But even if you don’t know everything you’re always going to be helpful because you’re additional support, you’re someone to bounce ideas off.
 Just having that person to turn to and speak to and have the different perspective is fantastic.
 It’s a two way street and it’s totally beneficial for both parties.
 The programme is reasonable, super convenient and it works really well.”

 We can’t wait to see what they achieve over the remainder of their journey together!